stackevo/spudreq/draft-trammell-stackevo-spud-req.md

   usefulness for tracking (as well as fixing problems with ID collision in NAT environments), one concern raised at the BoF is that a completely extensible mechanism for binding information to tubes, if taken together with an ability for middleboxes to arbitrarily add information to a tube, could make it easier for devices other than the endpoints to bind additional identifiers in-band for tracking purposes.
+[Addressed.]

 - In general, we should piggyback SPUD as much as possible on the semantics of the overlying transport.